Health checks by age: are you up to date?

 - a history of prescribed antipsychotic drugs.

 When: At least every 2 years according to the Cancer Council.

 When: As recommended by your GP.

-Who: Prostate cancer mostly affects men aged 50+.
+Who: Mostly men aged 50+.

 Visual and hearing impairment